-- 1. Reasonable accommodations must be given to an employee’s sincerely held religious beliefs, practices, or observances should such beliefs not permit vaccinations unless such accommodation poses undue hardship under Title VII of the Civil Rights Act of 1964.
+- 1. Reasonable accommodations must be given to an employee’s sincerely held religious beliefs, practices, or observances.
+These are cases where such beliefs do not permit vaccinations unless such accommodation poses an undue hardship.
+This is legal under Title VII of the Civil Rights Act of 1964.

-- 2. Under the Americans With Disabilities Act (ADA) and Title VII of the Civil Rights Act of 1964, an employee is permitted to request an exception to mandatory vaccinations for a disability which would stop him or her from getting the vaccine, unless it poses an undue hardship on the employer.
+- 2. The Americans With Disabilities Act (ADA) and Title VII of the Civil Rights Act of 1964 permits an employee to request an exception to mandatory vaccinations for a disability that would stop him or her from getting the vaccine.
+They cannot if it poses an undue hardship on the employer.

 Whistleblower Protections and Coronavirus – Workplace Rights

 Since the onset of COVID-19, many New York employees have feared retaliation or have already faced wrongful termination as a result of raising concerns for workplace safety during a global pandemic.